blumixid/docs/local/index.md

 ---

 copyright:

   years: 2015, 2016

 ---

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-#{{site.data.keyword.Bluemix_notm}} Local
+# {{site.data.keyword.Bluemix_notm}} Local
 {: #local}

-*Last updated: 16 August 2016*
+Last updated: 14 September 2016
 {: .last-updated}

-{{site.data.keyword.Bluemix}} Local brings the power and agility of the {{site.data.keyword.Bluemix_notm}} cloud-based platform to your data center.
-With {{site.data.keyword.Bluemix_notm}} Local, you can protect your most sensitive workloads behind your company firewall, while staying securely connected and in sync with {{site.data.keyword.Bluemix_notm}} Public.
+{{site.data.keyword.Bluemix_local}} brings the power and agility of the {{site.data.keyword.Bluemix_notm}} cloud-based platform to your data center.
+With {{site.data.keyword.Bluemix_local_notm}}, you can protect your most sensitive workloads behind your company firewall, while staying securely connected and in sync with {{site.data.keyword.Bluemix_notm}} Public.
 {:shortdesc}

-IBM® uses cloud operations as a service to monitor and maintain your environment, so that you can focus on building apps and services that run on top of the environment.
+{{site.data.keyword.Bluemix_notm}} uses cloud operations as a service to monitor and maintain your environment, so that you can focus on building apps and services that run on top of the environment.
 IBM also handles platform updates, so that you can focus on the business.

 {{site.data.keyword.Bluemix_notm}} Local environments have the same security standards as the public {{site.data.keyword.Bluemix_notm}} in terms of operational security.
 You provide the hardware and infrastructure, which gives you control over infrastructure and physical security.
 Developer access to the local {{site.data.keyword.Bluemix_notm}} is controlled by your LDAP policies, which can be configured by the {{site.data.keyword.Bluemix_notm}} team when they set up your environment.
 Within the local environment, using the Administration page, you can manage user roles and permissions.